worklearnlabs/ai-lms/my-app/docs/perplexity-integration-plan.md

 }

 IMPORTANT NOTES:
-- DO NOT include a title for the overall project in your response; we already have one
+- DO NOT include a title for the overall project in your response; we already have the blueprint title
 - estimated_time should be an integer representing minutes
 - The step's estimated_time should include time for all subtasks plus any additional work
 - Steps should be in logical sequence from first to last
-- DO NOT include sources in your JSON - they will be added separately through the Perplexity API
+- DO NOT include sources in your JSON - they will be added separately
 ```

 ## Environment Configuration